 1. Yamaha EF2400iSHC Camping Generator

-The EF2400iSHC is the best camping generator and it has a premium and feature-packed inverter generator from non-other than the notorious Yamaha company.
+The EF2400iSHC is the best camping generator in 2021 and it has a premium and feature-packed inverter generator from non-other than the notorious Yamaha company.

 To start out with, this generator provides a lot of power for its size pumping out 2400 peak watts and 2000 running watts, and it can even power-up heavy-duty appliances such as; a 13000 BTU RV air conditioner, small refrigerators, microwaves, and conventional ovens.
 This comes down to Yamaha’s Smart-Throttle feature that allows you to adjust the speed of the OHV engine to accurately match the load.
 Plus, it makes the unit more fuel-efficient and quieter.